The CFM project and iLab

 The rollout is done in different waves (phases) over a period of around two years.
 Each wave consists of multiple core facilities.
 When one wave is completed, a new one starts implementing iLab for a new set of core facilities.
 The first core facilities will start using iLab during spring 2020.

-The rollout plan so far 2020 consists of the following core facilities:
+The rollout plan for 2020 consists of the following core facilities:

 Wave 1 – April and May

 Zebrafish Core Facility